git-sou/FEN_descriptor_chess/README.md

 <img width="297" alt="image" src="https://user-images.githubusercontent.com/83417933/125191761-5b290300-e244-11eb-8161-de1307d8a8e5.png">
 </p>

 After these two steps, I tested my models to evaluate it.
 I obtained only 65%.
-It could be suprising due to the high efficiency of classifiers but it is enough to misclassify an square to have all the FEN descriptor of the chess boards false.
+It could be surprising due to the high efficiency of classifiers but it is enough to misclassify an square to have all the FEN descriptor of the chess boards false.
 But I think I can improve it easily by training classifier with more data in particular the second one.

 ### Deep Learning approach